sharpmachine/sharpmachinemedia.com/content/work/on-the-beam.md

 		<div class="row">
 			<aside class="col-sm-3 col-lg-2 hidden-xs">
 				<h3 class="libre h4">On the Experience:</h3>
 				<p><strong>Marketing Site:</strong> We really wanted to inspire people to want more in their lives, and clearly tell how OTB authentically wants to help them do that.
-As always, we stived to keep things simpe and clear.</p>
+As always, we strived to keep things simple and clear.</p>
-				<p><strong>Members Site:</strong> We really wanted the membership site to feel more app-like than website-like.
-Reduced clutter, well organized so the user can quickly get to what they want and an enjoyable experience all the way around.</p>
+				<p><strong>Members Site:</strong> We wanted the membership site to feel more app-like than website-like; reduced clutter, well organized so the user can quickly get to what they want and an enjoyable experience all the way around.</p>
 			</aside>
 			<div class="col-sm-6 col-lg-8 piece-screenshot">
 				<figure>